 My husband told a friend that he knew I was going to have a hard time after he had died.
 Could it be that as Chuck straddled the fence between life and death that he could have planted these items hoping that I would discover them when I needed some tangible assurance of hope….of faith?
+Or was this just magic, unexplained occurrences, that are a part of the world we live in.
 I can never really know, but I choose to believe that they were messages from him, meant to encourage, support and keep me going during the long, long days of my grief.
 To have found them on Valentine’s Day, that First Valentine’s Day, was beyond mere coincidence, timed by the Universe, so that I would come to know that even after my husband’s death, he would still send signs of hope, signs of love.

 To find out more about how you can heal after loss read Brave in a New World:A Guide to Grieving the Loss of a Spouse available on Amazon http://tinyurl.com/jnjs5fu